Dragonflight Mistweaver – 10.2

 About The Author

 Hello everyone!
-My name is Sweggles, I raid in Might on Zul’jin and I have been a Mistweaver main/fanatic for 5 years now.
+My name is Sweggles, holder of the world first Mythic Jaina 2 man and Mistweaver fanatic.
+I raid in the guild Might on Zul’jin.
 This Dragonflight guide is intended for those who wish to maximize their performance on Mistweaver Monk in raid.
-It has been updated for patch 10.1.7!
+It has been updated for patch 10.2.

 Table of Contents